Psteven5/print.h/README.md

 ```

 Compilation is limited to C23, because the macros use \_\_VA_OPT__ for detecting the end of variadic arguments and for allowing zero arguments to WRITELN and PRINTLN (to easily print a newline).

-Additionally, only GNU-C compliant compilers are supported for now as the macros use GCC pragmas to silence formatting warnings.
-This is not a security risk; it is only necessary because _Generic evaluates every branch during compilation.